Spriting guide

 In this one, I'm going to make it dark blue, so you get to see the color selection.

-1. I like to use the Paste From command under Edit to get the sprite(s) into the document.
+1. I like to use the Paste From command under Edit to get the sprite(s) into the document if I have to work in Paint.
 Of course, I have them all saved to my computer - you might just want to copy them straight from the Internet.

 2. Magnify it nicely...